litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 - **interval:** The period between subsequent retries
 - **probePollingInterval:** The time interval for which continuous probe should be sleep after each iteration
 - **initialDelaySeconds:** Represents the initial waiting time interval for the probes.
+- **stopOnFailure:** It can be set to true/false to stop or continue the experiment execution after probe fails

 <strong>NOTE:</strong> If probe needs any additional RBAC permissions other than the experiment's serviceAccount(&lt;experiment-name&gt;-sa) permissions, then the additional permissions should be provided inside the corresponding Role/ClusterRole bind with the serviceAccount(&lt;experiment-name&gt;-sa).